triplingual/container_management_labels/README.md

 Some local customization will be required to add additional label types and orientations.
 Additional css customizations may be necessary for local browser and printer combinations.

+## (Yale extension)

+This plugin now supports the export of a CSV (Comma Separated Values) file, based on the fields selected by the user.
+The addition of an 'Export CSV' button on the user form enables the user to switch between printing labels and exporting the CSV from the same screen.

 ## Installing

 To install, just activate the plugin in your config.rb file by